 1. A Singapore Sling contains gin, Cointreau, cherry brandy, Dom Benedictine, pineapple juice, Grenadine, Angostura bitters and lime.
-It was first served in the Long Bar of Raffles Hotel in 1915.
+It was first served in the Long Bar of Raffles Hotel in 1915 and you can still order it there today.

 2. The longest human tooth ever extracted was removed from a patient in Singapore, in 2009.
 It measured 3.2 centimetres in length.

-3. Singapore is one of the 20 smallest countries in the world, with a total land area of just 683 square kilometres.
-The main island is 42km long and 23km wide.
+3. Singapore is one of the 20 smallest countries in the world, with a total land area of just 734 square kilometres, as at the end of December 2022, according to the Singapore Department of Statistics.
+The main island is 49km long and 28km wide.

 4. When it opened in 2008, the Singapore Flyer rotated in a counter-clockwise direction as viewed from the Marina Centre, but later that year was reversed on the advice of Feng Shui masters.

-7. The Tanjong Pagar Centre, which opened in 2016, is Singapore’s tallest building at 290 metres, claiming the record after permission was granted for it to go above the usual height restriction of 280 metres.
+7. Guoco Tower, which opened in 2016, is Singapore’s tallest building at 283.7 metres, claiming the record after permission was granted for it to go above the usual height restriction of 280 metres.

 8. Singapore is home to a population of Sunda pangolins (scaly anteaters).
 They live mostly in the Central Catchment Area, and each adult can eat around 70 million insects a year.

-10. The World Toilet Organisation was founded in Singapore and has its headquarters here.
+10. The World Toilet Organisation was founded in 2001 in Singapore, where its headquarters remain.
 It’s a global non-profit organisation that aims to improve toilet conditions around the world.

 11. Singapore is hot – day after day after day.
 Except for 31 January 1934, that is, when the island recorded its lowest ever temperature: a not-very-chilly 19.4°C.